akshayel/web365/README.md

 ## Reflections
 __Day 1__ - I wish I knew how to lay elements out on a page.
 I found that surprisingly difficult.
 Laying out a form is tough.
 __Day 2__ - HTML is easy, but CSS is a little bit more complicated.
 Still wish I knew how to lay out pages.
+__Day 3__ - Figured out how to have divs sit side by side, and be responsive if the screen size changes.
+Wish I knew how to create a nicer looking page in general.